 The Legacy Open Space program protects and stewards the Agricultural Reserve through two main avenues.
 First, when a high priority natural resource site is acquired as conservation parkland, further residential development is excluded from that property, thus reducing the number of potential rooftops in the Agricultural Reserve as a whole.
 This result is comparable to the preservation achieved by placing BLTs or other development restrictive easements on privately owned land.
 By reducing new development in the Reserve, the potential of the Reserve to remain a functioning economic agricultural area is supported.
-In addition to supporting farmland and rural open space through these acquisitions, other goals achieved include protection of sensitive natural resources, water supply areas, heritage resources, and the provision of trails and natural-resource recreation.
+In addition to supporting farmland and rural open space through these acquisitions, other goals achieved include protection of sensitive natural resources, water supply areas, heritage resources, and the provision of trails for hiking, biking, and horseback riding and other forms of natural - resource-oriented recreation such as fishing, camping and birdwatching.
 To date, the Legacy Open Space program has resulted in the addition of approximately 1975 acres of rural and agricultural lands to the park system in the Reserve.